pablosjv/dotfiles/docs/PHILOSOPHY.md

 ## Why?

 Configuring a new system is tedious.
 Keeping sync of the configuration between systems is also a pain in the ass.
 I came accros the [dotfiles](https://dotfiles.github.io) website when trying to find solutions to this problem.

 Navigating between different dotfiles repos I found the [caarlos0](https://github.com/caarlos0/dotfiles).
 I fell in love with the organization and automation of this repo, so I decided to make a fork on my own.
-I not make a github fork because I want to evolve this project completely sepparate from the original one, but you will see the original project reference across the documentation.
+I did not make a github fork because I want to evolve this project completely separate from the original one, but you will see the original project reference across the documentation.
 Here you can find a very [good post on the subject](http://carlosbecker.com/posts/dotfiles-are-meant-to-be-forked).

+That was my first iteration.
+Nowadays the repo has evolved a lot and uses [dotbot](https://github.com/anishathalye/dotbot) to do a lot of the heavy lifting.
+Still, a lot of ideas are the same from the original project.

 ## Decisions

-### Topical

-Everything's built around topic areas.
-If you're adding a new area to your forked dotfiles — say, "Erlang" — you can simply add a `erlang` directory and put files in there.
-Anything with an extension of `.zsh` will get automatically included into your shell.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `scripts/bootstrap`.

 ### Mangae configuration and installation